Choquet-Bruhat/scalable_backtesting_mela/README.md

  * docker-compose -f docker-compose.yml up -d

-Futher explanation about the tools and how to run them is given on separate readme files found in each folders.
+Further explanation about the tools and how to run them is given on separate readme files found in each folders.
+# Tools and technology used to develop the system
+- Frontend React.js(Readme.md)on frontend folder
+- Backend Flask (Readme.md) on backend Folder
+- Kafka (Readme.md) on Kafka Folder
+- Backtesting strategies(Readme.md) on Backtesting Folder
+- Airflow (Readme.md) on Airflow Folder
+- MLflow(Readme.md) on MLflow Folder